-Molloy College Credit option: Students enrolled in Calculus R may opt to receive three Molloy College Credits upon payment of a registration fee to Molloy College.
-Students pursuing this option can earn an official transcript from Molloy, and these credits may be accepted as transfer credits to other colleges.
-North Shore makes no guarantee that credits from Molloy are transferable to other colleges and is not responsible for any college's policy on accepting credit.

-ADVANCED PLACEMENT CALCULUS AB

-Prerequisites: IB Mathematics Analysis and Approaches SL or departmental recommendation

 This Advanced Placement (AP) course is a college-level calculus course which includes the study of functions, derivatives, limits, maxima and minima, integration and differential equations.
 The curriculum will prepare a student for the AP Exam (AB Level) in mathematics.
 All students enrolled in this course are required to take the AP Exam.

-The AP assessment may earn a student college credit dependent upon their score and the policy.
+The AP assessment may earn a student college credit depending upon their score and the policy.
 Adelphi University Credit option: Students enrolled in AP Calculus AB may opt to receive three Adelphi University Credits upon payment of a registration fee to Adelphi University.
+Students pursuing this option can earn an official transcript from Adelphi, and these credits may be accepted as transfer credits to other colleges.
+North Shore makes no guarantee that credits from Adelphi are transferable to other colleges and is not responsible for any college's policy on accepting credit.
+ADVANCED PLACEMENT CALCULUS BC Credit:1 Prerequisites: IB Mathematics Analysis and Approaches SL or departmental recommendation

+This Advanced Placement (AP) course is a college-level calculus course.
+The major emphasis is on the completion of the elementary calculus curriculum begun in the previous course.
+This course includes the study of functions, derivatives, limits, maxima and minima.
+It progresses into integration and the basic techniques of integral calculus.
+In the final stages of the course, differential equations and infinite series are studies, along with computer applications.
+The curriculum will prepare a student for the AP Exam (BC Level) in mathematics.
+All students enrolled in this course are required to take the AP Exam.
+The AP assessment may earn a student college credit depending upon their score and the policy.
+Adelphi University Credit option: Students enrolled in AP Calculus BC may opt to receive up to six Adelphi University Credits (for the equivalent of their Calc I AND Calc II courses) upon payment of a registration fee to Adelphi University.
 Students pursuing this option can earn an official transcript from Adelphi, and these credits may be accepted as transfer credits to other colleges.
 North Shore makes no guarantee that credits from Adelphi are transferable to other colleges and is not responsible for any college's policy on accepting credit.